Fishing Tips for Bass

 The best time to fish and have a successful bass fishing adventure is usually from sunrise until two or three hours later.
-During this time, bass tend to come out of their hiding places and actively feed in shallow water.
+During this time, bass tends to come out of their hiding places and actively feed in shallow water.
 They often become active again for two to three hours before sunset.
 The evening bite is especially good during the winter.

 The best time to fish is generally low light times, such as morning, evening, and cloudy days, when you are less visible to the fish and the bass are most active.